Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Experimental Results

 \subsection{Evaluation of ResGS-based EEG Channel Selection}

-Second, we validate the proposed ResGS-based EEG channel selection method in comparison with the BASEN baseline and UBESD~\cite{hosseini_end--end_2022}, which involves all 128 EEG channels, as well as GCS~\cite{strypsteen2021end} with 78 channels (GCS-78).
-From Fig.~\ref{fig:selection}(a), we can clearly see that with the decrease in the channel number (ranging from 128 to 18), the performance of the proposed method slightly changes, which is very close to the optimal BASEN performance in all three metrics and is much better than GCS-78.
+Second, we validate the proposed ResGS-based EEG channel selection method in comparison with the BASEN baseline and UBESD~\cite{hosseini_end--end_2022}, which involve all 128 EEG channels, as well as the classic GCS~\cite{strypsteen2021end} with 78 channels (GCS-78). {Due to the insufficient training stablity of the classic GCS, we use the selection layer of GCS after training and freeze it to train a new BASEN to evaluate the GCS-based SE performance.} From Fig.~\ref{fig:selection}(a), we can clearly see that with the decrease in the channel number (ranging from 128 to 18), the performance of the proposed method slightly changes, which is very close to the optimal BASEN performance in all three metrics and is { comparable with GCS-78}.
 This indicates that a small group of EEG channels contributes largely to the EEG-audio SE task, and many EEG channels are marginal.
-This also shows that our ResGS method can select the important channels effectively and successfully resolve the training issue in the original GCS (which fails to select useful EEG channels for SE).
+This also shows that our ResGS method can select the important channels effectively and successfully resolve the training issue in the original GCS (which is more awkward to be combined with the back-end BASEN for SE).
 It is interesting that the proposed ResGS with 18 channels still outperforms UBESD in all three metrics.
-It is noticeable that for the proposed method the SI-SDR monotonically changes in terms of the number of the selected EEG channels (due to the considered loss function), while this does not hold for STOI or PESQ, as reducing the channel number can even improve the perceptual quality in some cases.
+It is noticeable that for the proposed method the SI-SDR monotonically changes in terms of the number of the selected EEG channels due to the considered loss function, while this does not hold for STOI or PESQ, as reducing the channel number can even improve the perceptual quality in some cases.
 This implies that some EEG recordings might be even noisy and the exclusion of these channels might be beneficial for the target speech perception.